nbahador/Quality_Assurance/README.md

 ---

-## What key information should be included in a test case?
+## What information should be included in a test case?

 > **Test Case ID:** Unique identifier for each test case (like TC_001).
 Helps track and reference test cases efficiently.
 > **Test Case Title:** Brief description of the test case purpose (like "Login functionality with valid credentials").